Evaluating LLMs on Entity Disambiguation in Tables: Introduction

-The increased recognition of the power of \ac{llms} has led to a new generation of \ac{gtum} approaches that support \ac{sti} (CEA, CTA and CPA) and other tasks (\eg question answering, schema augmentation, row population and fact verification among the others).
+The increased recognition of the power of \ac{llms} has led to a new generation of \ac{gtum} approaches that support \ac{sti} (CEA, CTA, and CPA) and other tasks (\eg question answering, schema augmentation, row population, and fact verification among the others).
 The first remarkable example is \turl~\cite{Deng2022}, which is based on an adaptation of BERT~\cite{Devlin2019} to consider the tabular structure, additionally fine-tuned to execute specific tasks (including \ac{ed}).
-The latest of these models, \tablellama~\cite{Zhang2023}, is based on the autoregressive \ac{llm} Llama 2-7B~\cite{Touvron2023-2}, which is fine-tuned with instruction tuning to perform specific tasks.
-The approach exploits the power of instruction tuning with large contexts to convert \ac{ed} (and other tasks) into a prompt-based text generation task.
-These approaches have been trained and tested on datasets that fit their generalistic ambition and reported as \ac{sota} approaches to the considered tasks.
+The latest of these models, \tablellama~\cite{Zhang2023}, is based on the autoregressive \ac{llm} Llama 2-7B~\cite{Touvron2023-2}, which is fine-tuned with instruction tuning\cite{wei2022instruction} to perform specific tasks.
+These approaches have been trained and tested on datasets that fit their generalistic ambition and reported as \ac{sota} approaches for the considered tasks.

-While STI-related approaches and \ac{gtum} approaches support \ac{ed}, an evaluation of these families of approaches on a common experimental ground is missing.
-In addition, the evaluation of \ac{gtum} approaches has focused on their performance on different tasks rather than drilling down on \ac{cea}; as a result, it is unclear to what extent these approaches reach \ac{sota} performance under different settings (\eg also considering different types of tables).
-Finally, several aspects of \ac{cea} that are important from a data management point of view, \eg scalability, have not been considered at all.
+While both STI-related and GTUM approaches facilitate entity disambiguation (ED), a comparative evaluation of these two method families on a common experimental foundation has yet to be conducted.
+STI-related methods have primarily been assessed within the International Semantic Web Challenge on Tabular Data to Knowledge Graph Matching (SemTab), where most tables are synthetically generated by querying knowledge graphs (KGs), closely resembling tables from industrial or corporate environments.
+These tables, however, lack the rich semantic context of web tables found on platforms like Wikipedia.
+In contrast, GTUM approaches have been evaluated mainly on web-based tables, which are semantically rich and crafted by humans for human use.
+Consequently, it remains unclear how these approaches perform relative to the state of the art (SOTA) under different conditions.
+Finally, several aspects of \ac{cea} that are important from a data management point of view, \eg scalability, have not been considered.
 We posit that several of these questions are important to understand the current status of \ac{ed} algorithms for tables, as well as the challenges to be addressed in the future.

-With our study, we want to provide a more detailed analysis of the advantages and disadvantages of GTUM \ac{ed} approaches based on \ac{llms}, especially when compared to those specifically focusing on CEA developed in the context of \ac{sti}.